Julia is a gamer, fanfiction writer and overall fan of anything remotely related to technology.

 Except, the babies weren't imaginary to begin with.

 Chucky died in a car crash along with his mother, which would explain why Chaz is such a nervous wreck all the time.
 During a trip to Paris, Chaz met a Japanese prostitute, Kira.
 He married her and she moved to America to live with him.
 Kira had a daughter, Kimi, but she was taken away by the government because they thought Kira wouldn't be a good mother because of her occupation.
 This is the reason why Kira keeps talking about her daughter and why Chaz keeps mentioning his dead son Chucky.

-Tommy was a stillborn.
+Tommy was stillborn.
 This drove his father, Stu Pickles, insane.
 This is why he keeps building different toys in his basement.
 He's making them for his son that never got to know.

 Phil and Lil were aborted.
-The DeVilles were forced to terminante their pregnancy due to tragic circumstances.
-Since they never found out the baby's sex, Angelica imagined them as twins, one male and one female.
+The DeVilles were forced to terminate their pregnancy due to tragic circumstances.
+Since they never found out the baby's sex, Angelica imagined them as twins, one male, and one female.

 The only baby that actually exists is Dil.
 She can't manipulate him to do anything because he is real.
 This caused her to lash out at him.
 She hit him so hard on the head, he suffered brain damage.
 This can be seen in the sequel to the Rugrats series, All Grown Up.
 Dil always wears a hat of some kind to cover his scars.

 Courage The Cowardly Dog was one of the best Cartoon Network cartoons to have ever been aired in the early 2000s.
 It followed the adventures of a small, pink little dog trying to protect his owners from creepy threats and dangers.

 Although people only realised the kind of nightmare fuel the whole series can be to sensitive viewers long after the series stopped airing, fans came up with a reasonable explanation as to why every villain seemed so scary.

 - Courage has always been a small little dog throughout the entire story.
 Everything is told from his perspective.